brunapilotto/PipescRNA-seq/README.md

 Once installed, please change the `params.config` file with the path of the installation.

-### STAR
+### Docker

-It is required to have STAR installed on your machine.
-Please visit the [STAR Documentation](https://github.com/alexdobin/STAR) for more information.
+It is required to have Docker installed on your machine.
+Please visit the [Docker Documentation](https://docs.docker.com/engine/install/) for more information.

 ### Environment variables (.env)